gjm222/Udacity-Project4/writeup_project4.md

 ![Image with Overlay](./images/final1.jpg)

-###Pipeline (video) `marked_video.mp4`
+### Pipeline (video) `marked_video.mp4`

 Here's a [link to my video result](marked_video.mp4)

-###Discussion

-####1.
-Discussion
+### Discussion of Issues

-iscuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-I mainly used several techniques offered in the class lessons.
-I played around with various gradients.
-At first I had difficulty transforming the perspective to get me the lane lines and eliminating noise.
+I mainly used several techniques that were done in the class lessons.
+I played around with various gradients and found that using the highest thresholded intensity values (like 150 to 255) worked best.
+Also, using the HLS and HSV color spaces really improved the binay line images.

+At first I had difficulty transforming the perspective to get the lane lines without too much noise.
+I am surprised at how much this effects the results of the entire project.
+After transforming closer to the sides and stretching the length I got the desired result.

-The code is somewhat biased towards using the left hand lane to determine the lane.
+The code is somewhat biased towards using the left hand lane to determine what to do with the right hand lane if no data is present in the window.
 More work would need to be done to make it work well on roads without a solid left lane line marker.

-I never did look in to using convolution to detect the lanes.
-I also should have done a averaging technique on the frames to make it smoother.
+I never did look in to using convolution to detect the lanes which may have resolved some issues.
+I also should have done an averaging technique on lines in previous frames to make it more robust.